Highlights from 2025

 I could go on, but you get the idea.

 You might think that this level of choice should provide anything one could want, but that’s not true.
-Most of the models differ by like 1% and make all the same mistakes, copy-pasted across the while product line.
-Maintaining so many product lines at a reasonable level of development and quality is impossible, even for companies of their size with billions of dollars to throw at the problem.
+Most of the models differ by like 1% and make all the same mistakes, copy-pasted across the whole product line.

 These companies are clearly trying to micro-target specific market segments to match prices to buyers’ budgets, but offering so much choice is foolish.
-Most buyers — even big commercial buyers — are not informed enough to be able to pick the perfect device from among a massive blob of options presented at the same level, causing choice paralysis and lost sales, disappointing purchases that reduce brand loyalty, and expensive returns.
+Most buyers — even big commercial buyers — are not informed enough to be able to pick the perfect device from among a massive blob of options presented at the same level.
+The result is choice paralysis, lost sales, disappointing purchases that reduce brand loyalty, and expensive returns.

 There has to be a better way!